Me2We 2017 photography by Emmanuel Figaro

 The June conference relies on intergenerational instruction, experiential learning and peer mentoring to promote racial equity in our community.
 Working with college alumni of previous Me2We conferences, the student participants will learn about social justice issues rooted in the past, examine current trends for societal change, and create a plan of action to transform our collective future.

 Me2We inspires the leaders of today to become the leaders of tomorrow.

-Me2We 2017 is being held at Asheville Middle School Thursday June 22 and Friday June 23.
-Registered students should be dropped off at 9 AM and picked up at 3 PM.
-Lunch is provided!
+Me2We 2017 was held at Asheville Middle School Thursday June 22 and Friday June 23.

 Who is involved in Me2We: